algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Technical.md

 ### 6.4.
 Win/Lose Conditions

-The player will win if he manages to kill all the enemies.
-The player will lose if he loses all his gold.
+The player will win if he manages to kill all the enemies for every wave.
+The player will lose an enemy reaches the vault.

 ### 6.5.
 Rewards

-The player will get rewards at the end of each level.
-The rewards will be gold, experience points, and some bonuses.
+The player will earn golds by killing enemies.
+The golds will be used to buy towers and upgrades turrets.
+You can also earn golds by selling towers(the player will get 50% of the initial cost of the tower).

 ### 6.6.
 Upgrades

 The player will be able to upgrade his towers.
-The upgrades will be: damage, range, attack speed, slow and AOE efficiency, income effect, etc.
+The upgrades will be: damage, range, attack speed, slow and AOE efficiency, etc.

 ## 7. Programming